 jdbc:snowflake://[accountName].snowflakecomputing.com/?[options]

-- To connect to an on-premise Snowflake database, a GroundRunner for the connection
+- To connect to an on-premise Snowflake database, a GroundRunner for the connection.
+(To connect to a cloud instance of Snowflake, use the default CloudRunner.)

 Set up the Snowflake connector